curl -s example.com/install | sh

 Now that you’re sure the line is safe to run, paste it into your shell (I

 dare ya!).
-Or, if you are a big wimp, pipe the output to
+Or, if you are a big wimp, have it output to the console instead of

 As you can see Curl returned a different script than the one you saw in your browser.
 This is achieved by checking for Curl’s user-agent and, when found, serving a different file.